bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/bancorx/bancorx.md

-The BancorX contract allows cross chain token transfers.
+This contract allows cross chain token transfers.

 There are two processes that take place in the contract -